LeBezout/intranet-url-shortener/README.md

 A URL shortener or URL reducer is a short link generator, consisting of assigning a unique key of few characters to a specific web page and the ability to redirect to the original URL.

-The HTTP protocol natively provides the redirection issue by the statuses in the `3XX` range (usually` 301`, `302` or` 307`).
+The HTTP protocol natively provides the redirection issue by the statuses in the `3XX` range (usually `301`, `302` or `307`).

 :information_source: **A shortened link is obviously easier to share or remember.**

-Finally, note that many applications, especially social networks, have native integrations.
+Finally, note that many applications, especially social networks, have native integrations (their own reducers).
 We can cite YouTube, Facebook, Twitter.
 LinkedIn, Google.

 ### A.3- The issues related to URL shorteners